datalad/datalad-blog/content/posts/fairly-big-video/index.md

 What followed was a good deal of exploration of DataLad, git-annex, and HTCondor features, as well as video encoding and metadata details.
 Below, I will break down the process and share what I learned.
-The resulting dataset (videos and code to generate them) is available from [hub.datalad.org/distribits/recordings](https://hub.datalad.org/distribits/recordings).

 ## Video encoding decisions {#video-encoding-decisions}